Berrien County assistance programs.

 - Catholic Charities - Many social services, including a free food pantry, are available.
 Call (269) 926-6424.

 There are about 10 other charities to try for help.
 Or referrals may be given too.
-Find Berrien County food banks.
+Staff can also help low income families apply for free school lunches, SNAP food stamps, and other benefits.
+Find Berrien County free food banks.